 Current Sales Tax Rates

-The sales and use tax rates for retail sales in the city as of June 1, 2014, are:
+The sales and use tax rates for retail sales in the city are:

 - 3.88% - City and MRD (3.58 City and .3 MRD)

 - 1.75% - Montrose County

 - 8.53% - Total

 Online Licensing and Reporting System

 The City of Montrose uses MUNIRevs, an online sales and use tax licensing and reporting system, to provide a secure, online tool for businesses to apply for sales tax licenses, file tax returns, and submit payments.
 Visit the MUNIRevs website to register and begin remitting.
 Be sure to review the instructions and MUNIRevs FAQs or contact MUNIRevs directly if additional assistance is needed.
 Unlimited phone and online support

 Background on City Sales Tax Rates